danmunoz/dotfiles/README.md

 GIT_AUTHOR_EMAIL="daniel@example.com"
 GIT_COMMITTER_EMAIL="$GIT_AUTHOR_EMAIL"
 git config --global user.email "$GIT_AUTHOR_EMAIL"

-# Aliases
-alias secret_project="cd /path/to/secret"
 ```

+Keep in mind that the main difference between these two files is that `extra` will run every time terminal is launched.

-You could also use `.extra` to override settings, functions and aliases from my dotfiles repository.
-It’s probably better to [fork this repository](https://github.com/danmunoz/dotfiles/fork) instead, though.
+You could also use these files to override settings, functions and aliases from my dotfiles repository, but it is a better idea to [fork this repository](https://github.com/danmunoz/dotfiles/fork) instead.

 ## Feedback